What is military sexual trauma (MST)?

 Take the next step: Make the connection.

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for MST-related issues that help them improve their lives.
 It can be difficult to deal with the problems caused by MST on your own, so talking to your family and friends can be an important first step.
 You can also consider connecting with:

-- Your family doctor: Ask if your doctor has experience treating Veterans with sexual trauma or can refer you to someone who does
+- Your doctor.
+Ask if your doctor has experience treating Veterans with sexual trauma or can refer you to someone who does.

 - A mental health professional, such as a therapist or counselor